yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

         func startSearch()
     }

 `cellModels` property is defined as [`PropertyOf` type](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/Property.swift) to make it observable.
-The type provides `producer` property as `SignalProducer` to add an observer.
+The type provides `producer` property as `SignalProducer` type to add observers.

 Modify `ImageSearchTableViewModel` to implement the property and method.